NL33/electron-git/z-next.md

 - Allow Javascript from Apple Events is an option in the view/developer menu item in Chrome.
 It needs to be turned on for code that includes "execute" javascript to work.
 In the prior app version, that code occurs when searching chrome tabs, and getting chrome icons

-# navigator: when search, and hit return, open the first item in the search results
+# navigator: when search, and hit return, open the first item in the search results. ^^START HERE.
+Then do Open Any App through Navigator.
--replicate spotlight ease of searching.
-START HERE...
--note: what about when search for a window, and the window shows, but so does the app (because current code shows the app for any returned window).
-Right now, if select first item, it will select the app.
-But should select the window.
-Correct.
--how correct? either way, when hit return in search, select the first window if the window, and not the app, are in the results.
+-just made it so that if click return you select the first app in the results.
+DONE.

-maybe: if searching for window, show the app, but with opacity. and the return selects thefirst window.
+-next: if search for a window or tab, and show the app above because of the window or tab is being searched for, then give the app details of that app a temprorary class.
+-when hit return from search, check if selected app has that class.
+If so, focus on the window selected -do the same if chrome window for chrome tabs.
+-make sure the class is removed once selected in the search function

+-then, add the hover hightlight over the item in the search results that will be selected if hit return.
+-how?
+    -when doing the search function, replicate the functionality above for which item to focus on.
+    -instead of calling the focus app function on the item. just make add to the class of that item a hover class.

 # clear search when close window-faster.